fermyon/wasi-experimental-toolkit/readme.md

 # WASI Experimental Toolkit

-The goal of this proposal is to define community interfaces for commonly used interfaces from WASI applications, such as object storages, caches, or key-value stores.
+The goal of this proposal is to standardize the interfaces for functionality commonly used from WebAssembly modules, particularly running in non-browser environments.

+Interfaces:

+- caching
+- logging
+- outbound HTTP